 The Third Trimester

-Survival Tips: If you feel not quite yourself, remember - you're not, says Matthews.
+If you feel not quite yourself, remember, you're not, says Matthews.
 You're yourself and your baby.
 Embrace the amazing reality of the one-of-a-kind life that's developing inside you.

 Honey, It's Happening

-With birth, strangely enough, often comes loss, says Good - the physical loss of your child from your womb, loss of sleep, loss of your old identity as you make the transition to motherhood.
+Good says with birth, strangely enough, often comes loss—the physical loss of your child from your womb, loss of sleep, loss of your old identity as you make the transition to motherhood.